Counterpoint Needle and Syringe Program | Regional HIV/AIDS Connection

 • Hepatitis C Care Team (LIHC): 659 Dundas Street [REFERRAL REQUIRED]

-• Infectious Diseases Care Program – St. Joseph’s Health Care London: 268 Grosvenor Street [REFERRAL REQUIRED]
+• Infectious Diseases Care Program – St. Joseph’s Health Care London: 268 Grosvenor Street [FOR PEOPLE LIVING WITH HIV]

 For sexual health services near you, visit: Whereto.catie.ca